evortriede/london-water-co-op/README.md

 #### Current Recorder

 The primary purpose of the `Current Recorder` is to receive LoRa messages from the `Current Monitor` and send them to a `PC or Raspberry Pi` that runs a Java program to record the data permenantly.
-It also has a HTTP interface for sending `Pump` settings to the `Current Monitor` which forwards them to the `Pump Controller`.
+It also has a HTTP interface with pages for configuration and for sending `Pump` settings to the `Current Monitor` (via LoRa) which forwards them to the `Pump Controller` (via Telnet).

+#### LWC Monitor

+The `LWC Monitor` listens in on the LoRa conversation between the `Current Monitor` and `Current Recorder`.
+It displays summary information (Tank level, Gallons Per Hour and Gallons per day) on the OLED display of its Heltec ESP32 LoRa V2 microcontroller.
+It sports an RGB LED and a buzzer for other status indications (high water usage, loss of communication).
+It can function anywhere that the LoRa signal is available (i.e., within a few kilometers of the WTP and `Current Recorder`).
+The `LWC Monitor` can join a local WiFi AP and/or act as an AP itself.
+It has a HTTP interface for configuration and information display.
+Given a WiFi connection with Internet access, the `LWC Monitor` can send the WTP metrics to a website where it can be accessed from virtually anywhere.

+#### Remote Web Server

+The current Off Site, setting where the `Current Recorder` lives, is sufficiently firewalled such that it cannot be accessed from the Internet.
+Since it is desired that status information from the WTP be available from the Internet, an Internet accessible server is required.
+Virtually any server that can execute a PHP script will suffice and all that is required is the installation of two scripts, one for writing the data and one for retrieving the data.
+A properly configured instance of the `LWC Monitor` with Internet access will send an HTTP request to execute the script to store the data whenever the data changes and `lwcmon.html` will retrieve the data using the other script.

+#### lwcmon.html

+This is an HTML document that, when loaded in a browser, displays the status information that `LWC Monitor` stores on the `Remote Web Server`.
+It is completely transportable and can be used from anywhere that there is Internet access.

+#### PC or Raspberry Pi

+The `Current Recorder` is probably misnamed in that it doesn't record anything.
+Instead, it waits for something to make a Telnet connection and then forwards all of the LoRa data over that connection.
+The 'something' that makes that connection is a Java program running on a computer.
+That computer is currently a Raspberry Pi but as of 2/1/2023 will be a Windows PC.
+The Java program stores the LoRa data in files on disk (or SSD).
+There are other Java programs for processing the data to produce the report that OHA requires.

+## Repositories